Sidbury CofE Primary School

 Year 3, 4, 5 & 6

 In Key Stage 2 children are taught reading through a whole class reading approach with a clear scaffold for every child dependant on their individual ability.
 Children still requiring phonics provision will receive specific interventions using the Little Wandle catch up programme; this will ensure continuity with their journey from Key Stage One.
-Reading lessons are based around the Literacy Shed VIPERS which allow us to target specific reading skills based on the threshold concepts.
-See below for more information.
+Reading lessons follow complete comprehension, which allow us to target specific reading skills based on the threshold concepts.

 Reading at home